 Sexual anorexia is a severe aversion to sexual contact and the obsessive avoidance of sex.
-People who struggle with sexual anorexia may feel self- loathing after sex, have irrational fears about sexually transmitted diseases, engage in self-destructive behaviors to avoid sex, or have episodes of promiscuous behavior followed by periods of extreme deprivation.
+People who struggle with sexual anorexia may feel self-loathing after sex, have irrational fears about sexually transmitted diseases, engage in self-destructive behaviors to avoid sex, or have episodes of promiscuous behavior followed by periods of extreme deprivation.

 What Causes Sexual Anorexia?

 Sexual anorexia is brought on by trauma.
 People with sexual anorexia and other intimacy issues long for affection, but in many cases, have come to believe that they are undeserving of love and that they cannot trust others.
-Extreme abstinence and isolation seems to them the only way to stay safe.
+Extreme abstinence and isolation seem to them the only way to stay safe.

 Anorexia means “interrupted appetite.”
-People who have sexual anorexia actively avoid, fear or dread sexual intimacy.
+People who have sexual anorexia actively avoid, fear, or dread sexual intimacy.
 Inhibited sexual desire, sexual avoidance, and sexual aversion are phrases that describe the same condition.
 Sexual anorexia can include problems such as impotence in men, but often there is no physical cause.
 A person with sexual anorexia may also show fear and anger when the subject of sex comes up.

 Causes of Sexual Anorexia